-The Commission issues leases for offshore oil production facilities within three nautical miles of the coast, including oil-producing islands and offshore platforms.
+The Commission manages offshore oil production facilities and leases within three nautical miles of the coast, including oil-producing islands and offshore platforms.
 The Commission also regulates every marine oil terminal in California.
 Both functions form the Commission’s oil spill prevention program, which is designed to provide the best achievable protection of public health, safety, and the environment and to prevent an oil spill in state waters.
 The Commission’s prevention program has successfully limited the number and severity of oil spills in state waters.
 This is a testament to the commitment and dedication to safety by our lessees and our staff.
 The Lempert-Keene-Seastrand Oil Spill Prevention and Response Act of 1990 covers all aspects of marine oil spill prevention and response and divides enforcement between the Commission and the Office of Spill Prevention and Response, a division of the Department of Fish and Wildlife.
 The Commission is responsible for the prevention aspects of the program.

 Who to call if you see a spill

-Federal – National Response Center – 800.424.8802 or 202.267.2675
+800.424.8802 or 202.267.2675

-Local Government – 911 or another designated local number
+911 or another designated local number

 Marine Oil Terminals